 1. Make sure you have a signed, valid passport and visas,

-if required.
-Also, before you go, fill in the emergency information
+before you go, fill in the emergency information

 page of your passport!